1jour1vin

 Terroirs

-Clay-limestone soils, the subsoil consists of very compact blue clay, plot adjacent to "Les Geniévrières"
+Clay-limestone soils; the subsoil consists of very compact blue clay; the plot borders "Les Geniévrières"

 Viticulture